garyfleming/feature-toggling-talk/feature-toggles.md

 # Feature Branching - Summary

-^	Dan Bardot said: "Feature Branching is a poor man's modular architecture, instead of building systems with the ability to easily swap in and out features at runtime/deploy time they couple themselves to the source control providing this mechanism through manual merging."
+>	"Feature Branching is a poor man's modular architecture.
+Instead of building systems with the ability to easily swap in and out features at runtime/deploy time, they couple themselves to the source control; providing this mechanism through manual merging."
+-- Dan Bardot

 ^	Bardot is hinting at our alternative: Feature Toggling.

 ---